 - Spending Your Money, or the “Investment Withdrawal Strategy” – The first way to live off your investments is by saving enough money with the plan that money will grow and compound.
 The hope is that you can eventually withdraw funds from your investment accounts to pay all your bills, usually later in life.

-- Spending Income Your Investments Generate, or the Income Streams Method – The second way to live off your investments is to own income generating assets, such as stocks, bonds, real estate or small business.
+- Spending Income Investments Generate, or the Income Streams Method – The second way to live off your investments is to own income generating assets, such as stocks, bonds, real estate or small business.
 Owning assets that generate cash flow allows you to pay the bills with the income you get from these assets.

 - Investment Withdrawal and Income Streams Combination – The third way to live off investments is a combination of using both funds withdrawn from your investment accounts and the income that is generated from assets that generate cash flow.

-How to Live Off Investments Easier
+How to Live Off Investments With Withdrawals

 There are several other retirement withdrawal strategies that are based on the performance of the financial markets or investment portfolio performance.
 All these methods are based on spending the money in your investment accounts to fund your lifestyle expenses.